jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

 An Attribute is a property, variable, function or name that belongs to an `object`.
 For example if we describe a human being we could list of attributes like height, weight, sex and color.
 An `AttributeError` is raised when there is a reference to a name in an `object` that does not exist.

-## How to solve the AttributeError by defining a Variable
+## How to solve AttributeError by defining a Variable

 ### <span style="color:red">**RED**</span>: make it fail